 - Go to a coffee shop and buy a cup!
 If you like what you’re drinking, ask where you can get it.
 This is a low cost way to find out what you enjoy.

 - Stick with a roaster/brand you like!
 Another large contributing factor is the specific style of roasting.
 Some roast all coffees very light; others have light roasts darker than PayDirt!
 We provide a wide variety of flavor profiles with our product lineup so you may need an expert opinion to for your first purchase, but we’re always excited to talk coffee and make a recommendation.
-Contact us (link below in the footer), or email me, the head roaster, at [email protected]!
+Contact us (link below in the footer), or email us at [email protected]!

 Check out our full line-up here: https://westoakcoffee.com/shop